Draw by agreement: Polugaevsky vs. Tal

-Kasparov versus Karpov 1986
+Kasparov vs. Karpov

 Before the 20th game of the 1986 World Championship, Kasparov had just lost three games in a row, which evened the match score.
 Kasparov had White in the 20th game, in which a draw was agreed after 21 moves.
 White had used 1 hour and 11 minutes; Black used 1 hour and 52 minutes.
 Kasparov writes "In the 20th game we decided in the end 'not to play' (i.e. to aim for a short draw) [...]
-A typical grandmaster draw, although one can understand the two players – each fulfilled the objective he had set himself before the game.".
+A typical grandmaster draw, although one can understand the two players – each fulfilled the objective he had set himself before the game."
 Kasparov did not want to lose a fourth game in a row, and Karpov wanted to draw as Black.

-Kasparov versus Smyslov
+Kasparov vs. Smyslov

-Kasparov had this to say about one of the games of his 1994 match against Vasily Smyslov: "It all ended in a 'planned' draw, and I was not exactly delighted with such a pre-programmed result."
+Kasparov had this to say about one of the games of his 1984 match against Vasily Smyslov: "It all ended in a 'planned' draw, and I was not exactly delighted with such a pre-programmed result."